magnus-lycka/gocd-pipeline-builder/README.md

       REST API which fetches some build artifact from the newly created pipeline.

-Use `goplbld -j` to pass the json settings file to the builder.
+Use `gocdpb -j` to pass the json settings file to the builder.

+See *.json files under src/texttest for more examples of intended usage.

 GoCD Pipeline Builder Patterns